Hedging with physical or cash settlement under transient multiplicative price impact: Superhedging by geometric dynamic programming

-At this point, we like to note that an argument as above does not apply in the general case with non-constant $\lambda$ for our price impact model.
-In fact, examples in \cref{sec:Numerics} also reveal situations where superhedging can be cheaper for the large trader, cf.\ \cref{example:superhedging BS is bigger}. \end{remark}
+We note that an argument as above does not apply in the general case with non-constant $\lambda$ for our price impact model.
+In fact, examples in \cref{sec:Numerics} also reveal situations where superhedging could be cheaper for the large trader, cf.\ \cref{example:superhedging BS is bigger}. \end{remark}